 MIT Media Group’s Cillia: 3D Printed Hair

 The first of these was not widely covered, but since it involves researchers from MIT, I give it precedence.
 These scientists are part of the MIT Tangible Media Group, led by Dr. Hiroshi Ishii, and their project is called Cillia.
 Note that they do not discuss the human scalp whatsoever, and they are using bitmap technology to print this hair rather than any kind of actual cells.
-For the scientists among you, Dr. Ishii and his team’s paper on this subject is probably extremely interesting.
-I only glanced through it due to time constraints.

 The futurism website has a much more detailed article on the subject, although I laughed when I read this quote:

 “While there are a number of potential aesthetic purposes, customized paint brushes or strong adhesive surfaces might be at the top of people’s lists on what 3D printed hair could be used for.”

 I would guess the exact opposite.
 The aesthetic purposes will be far more important from a commercial perspective.
 Or maybe I am just underestimating the market for paint brushes and adhesive surfaces?

 Make sure to also see the work from Carnegie Mellon University for creating lifelike hair fibers using a fused deposition modeling (FDM) printer.